aliartiza75/deploy-eks-using-terraform/README.md

-# Payever DevOps Task
+# Deploy EKS Cluster Using Terraform

 ## Overview

-This repository contains the mainfest of the trial task given by Payever team.
+This repository contains the mainfests to deploy EKS cluster using Terrafrom and also enable monitoring, logging and deployment of MySQL server.

 ## PART-I